 The envelope is addressed to Mrs. A. W. Campbell, Care A. R. Campbell, Esq., Galveston, Texas, and pencilled in another hand on the face of the envelope, "Mrs. Amanda Ruan, Macon, Georgia."
 Minimal punctuation added by the transcriber to enhance readability.

-- He was buried on 6 April 1923 at Marietta National Cemetery in Marietta, Cobb County, Georgia, removed in 1923 from St. Andrews Bay, Florida, by the Daughters of the American Revolution.
+- He was interred on 6 April 1923 at Marietta National Cemetery, Marietta, Cobb County, Georgia, removed in 1923 from St. Andrews Bay, Florida, by the Daughters of the American Revolution.

 - Clarke County, Alabama, was founded by the Mississippi territorial legislature on 10 December 1812 as part of the Mississippi Territory.
 It was named in honor of Gen. John Clarke, who was a friend of Andrew Jackson and later elected Governor of Georgia.

 Family: Nancy Williamson b.
 1 May 1774, d.
 26 October 1832

 - Elijah Clark b. say 1794, d. say 1799